vryy/4C/CONTRIBUTING.md

 ### Update your Branch

 While working on your feature in your local `<branchName>` branch in `baci`, other commits will likely make it into the remote `master` branch.
-There are a variety of ways to merge these changes into your local feature branch.
+There are a variety of ways to incorporate these changes into your local feature branch.
 Our preferred possibility is
 ```bash
 git checkout master